War, Warfare, Warriors, World Wars I and II

 Master and Commander, The Far Side of the World.
 Directed by Peter Weir.
 Screenplay by Peter Weir and John Collee.
 Based on the novel by Patrick O'Brian.
 Starring Russell Crowe, Paul Bettany.
 2004.
 138 minutes.
 Widescreen format.
 Fine copy with original artwork. $18.00

-This documentary introduces several former German soldiers who had taken their home movie cameras with them.
-They filmed their experiences in training camps and on the battlefield and so left a most interesting record of what they experienced.
+This most interesting documentary introduces several former German soldiers who had taken home movie cameras with them to film their experiences in training camps and on the battlefield.

 Patton.
 Directed by Franklin J. Schaffner.
 Screenplay by Francis Ford Coppola, Edmund H. North.
 Starring George C. Scott, Karl Malden.
 1970.
 171 minutes.
 DVD with widescreen format.
 Closed captions.
 Fine copy with original liner notes. $20.00